softindex/uikernel/docs/docs/express-grid-api.md

 result(function(Error err, Object data))
 {% endhighlight %}

-Specify send response function
+Specify a function to call when the response is ready

 ----

 ## Usage

-Pass model instance to Express API:
+Pass a model instance to Express API:

 {% highlight javascript %}
 var router = express.Router();
 Grid.gridExpressApi(router).model(advertisers);
 {% endhighlight %}

-or use a constructor for that:
+Or use a constructor for that:

 {% highlight javascript %}
 var router = express.Router();